 Recent history: house price rises cause social protests

-One result was a social protest movement, which began in July 2011 with a Facebook group protesting Israel’s rising cost of living (specifically housing costs) as well the worsening condition of public services.
-Nationwide house prices rose by a meagre 0.53% from Q3 2011 to Q1 2012, while over the same period, house prices fell in Tel Aviv (-3.06%), Sharon (-2.93%), Gush Dan (-2.26%), and Jerusalem (-1.22%).
+One result was a social protest movement, which began in July 2011 with a Facebook group protesting Israel’s rising cost of living (specifically housing costs) as well as the worsening condition of public services.

 CHANGES IN AVERAGE PRICE OF DWELLINGS (%)

-House prices in the country then rose 25.4% from Q2 2012 to Q4 2015, with all districts registering double-digit increases over the period.
+Nationwide house prices rose by a meagre 0.53% from Q3 2011 to Q1 2012, falling in Tel Aviv (-3.06%), Sharon (-2.93%), Gush Dan (-2.26%), and Jerusalem (-1.22%).
+House prices in the country then rose 31.6% from Q2 2012 to Q4 2017, with all districts registering double-digit increases over the period.
 Israel’s housing market has been unscathed by the Syrian civil war.

-Property sales falling
+Property sales rising again

-- In the Center, new dwellings sold plummeted by 34.3% y-o-y to 3,503 units in H1 2017.
+- In Jerusalem, new dwellings sold rose by 1.8% y-o-y to 1,134 units over the same period.

-- In Jerusalem, new dwellings sold fell by 28.4% y-o-y to 937 units over the same period.
+- In the Center, new dwellings sold rose by 27.6% y-o-y to 5,383 units.

-- In Judea and Samaria Area, new dwellings sold fell 23.7% y-o-y to 439 units.
+- In the Northern district, new dwellings sold increased 25.1% y-o-y to 977 units.

-- In Tel Aviv, new dwellings sold fell by 20.5% y-o-y to 2,368 units.
+- In Southern district, new dwellings sold surged 78.9% y-o-y to 2,388 units.

-- In the Northern district, new dwellings sold fell by 13.2% y-o-y to 1,226 units.
+- In Haifa, new dwellings sold more than doubled to 3,436 units.

-- In Southern district, new dwellings sold fell slightly by 0.3% y-o-y to 2,281 units.
+- In Judea and Samaria Area, new dwellings sold fell slightly by 0.6% y-o-y to 334 units.

 Residential construction activity mixed

-Completions were up by 5.4% y-o-y in 2016, the highest since 1999, and increased by 15.4% y-o-y during the first quarter of 2017.
-About 25% of all completions were in the Central district, followed by the Tel-Aviv and Northern district, with 21.6% and 18.6% shares, respectively.
+Completions were up by 3.9% y-o-y to 50,339 units in 2018, the highest level since 1998.
+About 27.6% of all completions last year were in the Central district, followed by Tel-Aviv and the Southern district, with 16.7% and 15.6% shares, respectively.

 By loan term:

-- Up to 5 years: 3.59% in July 2017, up from 3% a year earlier and 2.05% two years ago
+- Up to 5 years: 2.68% in August 2019, down from 3.23% a year earlier

-- From 5 to 10 years: 3.03%, up from 2.78% a year earlier and 1.77% two years ago
+- From 5 to 10 years: 2.27%, down from 2.69% a year earlier

 - From 10 to 15 years: 2.55%, down from 3.08% a year ago

 - From 15 to 20 years: 3.08%, down from 3.48% a year ago

 - From 20 to 25 years: 3.34%, down from 3.71% a year ago

-- More than 25 years: 4.16%, up from 3.76% a year earlier and 2.77% two years ago
+- More than 25 years: 3.41%, down from 3.79% a year earlier

 The increase in housing loans unlikely to threaten financial stability